What does a forestry career involve?

 In a forester career, you often spend a significant amount of time in remote areas and forested areas.

-For example, foresters perform “timber cruising” which involves identifying tree species type, volume and quality before harvesting.
+For example, foresters perform “timber cruising” which involves identifying tree species type, volume, and quality before harvesting.

 Foresters also use GPS at forest sites to sketch out the extent of harvesting boundaries in block layout plans.

-They also locate tree markings, property boundary flags and forest buffers.
-So if a tree falls in the forest, foresters always hear it.
+They also locate tree markings, property boundary flags, and forest buffers.
+So, if a tree falls in the forest, foresters always hear it.

 On the risky side, foresters may assist in wildfire control.
 For example, they have to provide expertise and mitigate fuel threats when disaster strikes.

 OK.
 So maybe money doesn’t grow on trees for foresters.
 But if it did?
 Imagine that.

 Forestry has a wide variety of jobs and education levels.
 There are various types of jobs in forestry that suit a wide audience and education types.
 Forest technicians are entry-level positions for high school diploma holders.
 Some of the skills that foresters require are:

-Finally, a senior forester career often requires a Bachelor’s Degree and years of experience where they will oversee timber harvesting and management operations.
+Finally, a senior forester career often requires a Bachelor’s Degree and years of experience where will oversee timber harvesting and management operations.

 Foresters adhere to laws and regulations set by federal standards and initiatives.

-In an operational perspective, forestry teams must execute according to logging plans.
+From an operational perspective, forestry teams must execute according to logging plans.

-After execution of a logging plan, foresters audit, assure quality and verify adherence to plans and timber accuracy.
+After execution of a logging plan, foresters audit, assure quality, and verify adherence to plans and timber accuracy.

 There are also several forestry courses offered by various universities online to help you get started.
 Just make sure you don’t bark up the wrong tree.